yaofeng-wang/product-detection/README.md

 Furthermore, each class may not have the same number of labeled images.
 Therefore, the real challenge is to build a classification model that is robust to these noises.

-# 2. Preliminary data analysis
+# 2. Data exploration

 Except for these 6 categories: 11, 17, 18, 29, 33, 37, the distribution across the categories is quite uniform (Figure 1).
 Despite the presence of mis-labeled data, we are still able to get a rough sensing of what each category is about.
 For example, Figure 2 shows the images taken from category 5.

 Figure 1:
 ![Image](images/distribution_of_product_categories_in_labeled_data.png)
-Figure2:
+Figure 2:
 ![Image](images/sample_images.png)

 # 3. Data Processing
 Since the number of data points is quite substantial, we decided to split the labelled data randomly into a 90/10 train-validation split.